scaidermern/audria/README.md

     -a        monitor all processes
-    -d delay  delay in seconds between intervals (default: 0.5) -e cmd    program to execute and watch, all remaining arguments will be forwarded -k        show kernel threads (default: false)
+    -d delay  delay in seconds between intervals (default: 0.5) -e cmd    program to execute and watch, all remaining arguments will be forwarded -f fields names of fields to show, separated by comma (default: all) -k        show kernel threads (default: false)
     -n num    number of iterations before quitting (default: unlimited) -o file   file to write output to instead of stdout, will append to existing files,